mathieu-benoit/MyMonthlyBlogArticle.Bot/README.md

 | where name == "Search"
 | summarize avg(todouble(customDimensions.ResultCount)) by tostring(customDimensions.SearchType)

+//count of search by query term customEvents
+| where name == "Search"
+| summarize count() by tostring(customDimensions.QueryTerms)

-//TODO: ElaspedTime + Most used SearchTerm
+//TODO: leverage ElaspedTime + Most used SearchTerm
 ```